dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Consider a turkey that is fed every day.
 Every single feeding will firm up the bird's belief that it is the general rule of life to be fed every day by friendly members of the human race.
 On the afternoon of the Wednesday before Thanksgiving, something *unexpected* will happen to the turkey, It will incur a revision of belief.

 Something that has worked in the past, until -well, it unexpectedly no longer does, and what we have learned from the past turns out to be at best irrelevant or false, at worst viciously misleading.
-You subsequently derive *solely from past data* a few conclusions concerning the properties of pattern with projections for the next thousand, even five thousand, days, On the one thousand and first day -boom!
+You subsequently derive *solely from past data* a few conclusions concerning the properties of pattern with projections for the next thousand, even five thousand, days, On the one thousand and first day -- boom!

 ### WYSIATI